Ruibin2000/MLSystemProject_rc5018_jt4850_sj4025/README.md

 As the global population grows, so does the demand for food production.
 Early and accurate detection of plant diseases is crucial for maintaining crop health and yield.
 Many agricultural businesses already use imaging tools, but disease diagnosis often relies on manual comparison with libraries or expert consultation—methods that are costly, slow, and difficult to scale.

 We propose a machine learning system that integrates into existing agricultural workflows to automate plant disease detection from leaf images.
+The system features two classification models and one data segmentation model:
+1. Model 0 for plant species classification
+2. Sub-Models for disease identification at specific plant categories.
+3. Model 1 for data segmantation which aims to improve the prediction performance

-The system features two sub-models: one for plant species classification and another for disease identification.
-This modular design allows efficient retraining—only the relevant sub-model needs updating when a new disease is discovered.
+This modular design allows efficient retraining on particular scale-up tasks.
+For instance, only the apple Sub-Model needs re-train if a new disease of apple leaf is found, as the shape of apple leaf is the same.

 The value proposition lies in reducing diagnostic time and cost while improving accuracy.
 Designed to be lightweight and suitable for embedded systems or robots, the model offers a scalable, affordable upgrade to current agricultural practices.